paulz92/node-alerts/README.md

 ## How to use
 - Clone this repo to your machine
+- Ensure your machine is enabled to receive system notifications
 - Run ``` npm install ``` in your CLI (ensure you have Node.js installed)
 - Run ``` node app.js ``` in your CLI
 - That's it!